surf66/nodefuckery/README.md

-# nodefuckery
+# Promises with Q in NodeJS
-Playing with NodeJS
+Playing with promises in NodeJS.